tmoldwin/TempDesk/README.md

 ## What is TempDesk?

-TempDesk is a desktop widget that solves a common problem: you have files you need temporarily but want easy access to, so you put them on your desktop.
+TempDesk is a Windows desktop widget that solves a common problem: you have files you need temporarily but want easy access to, so you put them on your desktop.
 But then they stay there forever, creating clutter.

 TempDesk gives you a transparent window on your desktop where you can store these temporary files.
-They automatically get deleted after a few days, keeping your desktop clean.
+They automatically get hidden from view after a configurable time period, keeping your desktop clean while preserving your files.

 ## Features

 - **Transparent Desktop Widget**: Semi-transparent window that stays on your desktop
 - **Drag & Drop Support**: Simply drag files into the widget to add them
-- **Cross-Platform**: Works on Windows, macOS, and Linux
+- **Windows-Only**: Currently optimized for Windows with native desktop integration
-- **Auto-Cleanup**: Files automatically deleted after configurable days (default: 7 days)
+- **Smart Filtering**: Files automatically hidden from view after configurable time (default: 1 day)
 - **File Icons**: Files display with appropriate icons based on type
 - **Context Menus**: Right-click files for open, delete, and properties
-- **Settings**: Configure auto-deletion time and storage location
+- **Settings**: Configure filtering time and storage location
-- **File Watcher**: Automatically detects files added to the temp folder
+- **File Watcher**: Automatically detects files added to the TempDesk folder
+- **System Tray**: Minimize to system tray and toggle visibility
+- **Resizable**: Drag edges to resize the widget
+- **Movable**: Drag the title bar to move the widget around

 ## Quick Start

-### Windows (Recommended)
+### Windows

 1. **Download and extract** the project
 2. **Double-click `run.bat`** to start TempDesk